How to Get Rid of Voles and Repair Your Lawn

 Chemical baits are the most effective way to reduce large vole populations, according to the University of Nebraska Extension.
 However, there are a few points to consider before trying this method:

-Effect on other animals: These toxic baits must be used with caution as they can also poison other animals, including birds and small mammals, such as squirrels and chipmunks.
-Even if the bait station is secure from non-target animals, larger animals that eat poisoned voles can be affected.
+• Effect on other animals: These toxic baits must be used with caution as they can also poison other animals, including birds and small mammals, such as squirrels and chipmunks.
+Even if the bait station is secure from non-target animals, natural predators, such as some birds that eat poisoned voles can be affected.

-Labor and short-lived damage to the lawn: The University of Massachusetts Extension warns that in areas with large vole populations, these approaches can be labor-intensive.
-For this reason, and due to the short-lived damage caused by voles, it may not be worth the effort in a residential lawn unless you catch the voles early.
+• Labor and short-lived damage to the lawn: The University of Massachusetts Extension warns that in areas with large vole populations, these approaches can be labor-intensive.
+For this reason, and due to how short-lived vole grass damage is, it may not be worth the effort in a residential lawn unless you catch the voles early.

 If you think chemical baits may still be a good option for your lawn, here are some tips before you set out to bait your yard: